OfficeDev/office-js-docs-pr/docs/excel/custom-functions-shared-overview.md

 ### Debugging

-Debugging custom functions in Excel on Windows from VS Code is not supported anymore.
-You'll need to attach a debugger.
+You can't use VS Code to debug custom functions in Excel on Windows at this time.
+You'll need to use developer tools.
+For more information, see [Debug add-ins using developer tools on Windows 10](../testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md).

 ## Get Started